catrincm/personal-website/content/publication/prfilters-des/index.md

 We propose representing a (possibly imprecise) epistemic state using a probability filter.

 This focuses on judgements on sets of probabilities.
+When you think that it is more likely to be sunny than rainy, we capture your attitude with a collection of probabilistic judgements including the judgement that p(Sunny)>p(Rainy).
-Instead of having precise probability p, we think about properties like whether pr(A)>0.2; and these probabilistic properties may be endorsed or rejected.
-Judgement may also be suspended, allowing for imprecision.
+Judgement may also be suspended, you might allowing for imprecision.

-Coherent such judgements are given when the endorsed judgements are closed under finite intersections and supersets.
+Coherent such judgements are given when the judgements are closed under finite intersections and supersets.
 This allows for non-Archimadean behaviour.

 The framework is very expressively powerful.
 It can unify work in the imprecise probability literature on desirable gambles and credal sets.